 After looking through the list of items on this page, please see my notes at the bottom of this article for comments on what I packed, why I packed it, and how frequently certain items were actually used.
 Or click here to learn more about winter cycling.

-Without further ado, here is my 2017 bike tour camping gear list:
+Without further ado, here is my 2022 cold-weather bike camping gear list:

 The Co-Motion Cycles Sisikyou touring bicycle is a unique bike because it has 650b wheels and tires, and instead of the traditional chain and derailleur setup found on most bicycles, I opted for a Pinion gearbox and a Gates carbon drive system, which proved to be both reliable, smooth and easy to use.